Talion is a finalist for Best SIEM Solution

 According to Kaspersky’s recent report on “How Business Executive Perceive The Ransomware Threat”, 33% of previously attacked companies were inclined to pay the ransom as soon as possible to get immediate access to their data, compared to 15% of companies who had never been victimised.
 However, paying the ransom doesn’t always correlate with the return of data or data protection – there is no way of knowing what the hackers will do next.

-Since threat actors are money-orientated, fuelling their campaigns on decryption software which requires sufficient funding, they can easily duck out as soon as the ransom has been paid, leaving the business without their seemingly-promised data.
+Since threat actors are money-orientated, driving their campaigns on decryption software which requires sufficient funding, they can easily duck out as soon as the ransom has been paid, leaving the business without their seemingly-promised data.
 Then what?

 Who’s to say their data can’t also subsequently be posted online?